cristian0527/Marked-Edge-Walk/README.md

 * For each state, we acquired our statistics through Professor DeFord's [CISER GerryChain](https://github.com/drdeford/CISER_GerryChain/blob/main/2_Compactness.ipynb) repository.
 An example script is present in our repository that streamlines this process of acquiring the necessary statistics for our analysis, but for a thorough overview, please refer to the provided repository by Professor DeFord.

+5. Base Test & Calibrate

+&emsp;(Very rough rough draft) Now that we ran our first short walk ensemble with these intial parameters for our betas and target values, we will discuss about the process to finding parameters that will be optimal for each state.
+This will be a burdensome stress, since not only do we need to grasp an understanding of how our beta values function in relation to one another, but we also have to come to understand some other underlaying factors, such as the epsilon (population balance) for the state and where the Marked Edge Walk starts exploring from. (note, not really burdensome, but just a bit fustrating understanding what went exactly is not going smoothly) (needs to be better written lol but just write : note to self).

+Now that we ran our first short walk ensemble with these intial parameters for our betas and target values, we will discuss about the process to finding parameters that will be optimal for each state.
+This portion of the journey will be a bit lackluster due to the fact many Marked Edge Walk ensembles will have to be executed before finally finding ideal parameters.
+Do not worry though as we will describe in this paper in our best abilities how to proceeed (redundant get to the point; just for my writing sake).
+Visualization plots will come into play.
+We must construct trace plots of our county splits and cut-edges values throughout the ensemble.
+Ideally, for our trace plots for both of our parameters, they should be tracing(?) converging(?) towards the enacted map geographic statistics.
+If on the first shot it appears that the statistics are converging, congratulations!
+That's fantastic.
+Now we must...

+Issues with this:
+population balance, where the MEW starts from, whether it looks like the trace plots for Democratic % are really moving.
+# mention the

 ### notes